-16. Aluminum seats are mandatory in all classes.
-Securely fastened with a minimum of six 3/8 grade 5 bolts.
+16. Aluminum high back seats are mandatory in all classes.
+Securely fastened with a minimum of six 3/8 grade 5 bolts with large face washers.
 All seats must be a minimum of .120 in thickness.
 SST Modified and SST SuperStock division is highly recommended to utilize full containment seats.

 17. Racing fuel cells are required in all regular event classes.
 Fuel cells must be mounted securely behind rear axle, protected by roll cage tubing.
 No part of the fuel cell should be lower than centerline of rear axle on extended past protective bars.
 All cells must have check valve, vent and safety foam.